BarHanSolo/sorterPage/mihkel/index.md

 ## Simple, intuitive sorting
-Do you know how to recycle an egg box?/n
+Do you know how to recycle an egg box?
 Is it paper, package or bio waste?

 The answer can depend on where you live!

 Our app makes it easier to be less of a burden to the environment.